captbaritone/jordaneldredge.com/nextjs/_posts/2011-07-18-i-come-to-the-garden-alone-for-george-morris.md

 <a href="/uploads/2011/07/photo.jpeg"><img class="alignnone size-large wp-image-946" title="Wanda and Geroge's Garden" src="/uploads/2011/07/photo-500x375.jpg" alt="" width="500" height="375" /></a>

 Wanda and George's Garden.
-Photo Credit: <a href="http://www.chelseahollow.com">Chelsea Hollow</a>
+Photo Credit: [Chelsea Hollow](http://www.chelseahollow.com)

 Years after my grandfather died, my grandmother reconnected with an old friend from Ohio.
 George was an old family friend and a widower.
 A youthful romance followed.
 I will always remember George's kindness, good humor and most of all the spry young love he had for my grandmother Wanda.